gallantlab/voxelwise_tutorials/tutorials/movies_4T/README.rst

 **Requirements:**
 This tutorial requires the following Python packages:

+- voxelwise_tutorials  (this repository)
 - numpy
 - scipy
 - h5py
 - scikit-learn
-- voxelwise_tutorials  (this repository)
+- matplotlib
 - himalaya
-- pymoten  (optional, for extracting motion energy)
+- pymoten
-- cupy/pytorch (optional, to use GPU in himalaya)
+- cupy/pytorch (optional, to use a GPU backend in himalaya)

 **References:**